jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 it.
 In hindsight, maybe we shouldn't have.
 The project was big enough without that, and it wouldn't come cheap in the end.

-We thought it would have helped shield the bidder from the huge model change that was happening underneath, but in the end it wasn't as effective in doing that either.
-It only served to add a dependency between the UI team and bidder team, making team dynamic a lot more complex, and basically delaying the project.
+We thought it would help shield the bidder from the huge model change that was happening underneath, but in the end it wasn't very effective in doing that either.
+It only served to add a dependency between the UI team and bidder team making team dynamic a lot more complex, and basically delaying the project.

 In retrospect, we could have switched to microservices either before or after